 Diversity and Inclusion

 My contributions to M&S have been manifold but I take the most pride in the results of my efforts to make the curriculum more inclusive.
 In 2011 M&S was composed predominantly of white, female art-history majors.
 Practicum classes emphasized curatorial projects and a Eurocentric focus dominated course offerings.
-In 2018:
+Today:

-- 25% of M&S courses emphasize aspects of diversity, equity and inclusion in museums
+25% of M&S courses emphasize aspects of diversity, equity and inclusion

-- Core classes integrate previously uncovered topics such as the black museum movement or the representation of Islam in museums
+Core classes integrate previously uncovered topics such as the black museum movement and Islam in the museum

 My pedagogy allies the conceptual with the applied in the study of visual and material culture.
 This often requires conceptualizing new methods of teaching in the university classroom and experimenting with related museum interpretation.
 The template I created in the Omeka platform for the JHU Collections Web offers a method for building and interpreting collections online that builds understanding of collection catalogues and their associated data as socially embedded and historical in their own right.